KiraGrossman/KiraGrossman.github.io/_pages/about.md

 ## Education

-Kira is interested in careers in designing and building low-cost medical devices and sports media and marketing.
+Kira is interested in careers in designing and building low-cost medical devices and in sports media and marketing.
 In her free time, she is a captain on the Vanderbilt Spirit Team and enjoys hiking, baking, and the game Boggle.

 * George W. Hewlett High School
 * Vanderbilt University - *Expected Graduation May 2025*